alfatraining/alfaview-php-sdk/README.md

 ### Getting started
 - Signup for an alfaview account on [alfaview.com](https://alfaview.com)
-- Obtain your API credentials via our friendly support@alfaview.com
+- Create your API credentials in the [Account Management](https://app.alfaview.com/#/settings) of your alfaview account
 - Include this SDK via Composer and take it for a spin

 ### Convenient usage